Hirotaka Mita: Playing style

 As an attacking midfielder, Mita is recognized for his versatility, technical proficiency, and high work rate.
 Capable of playing as a central midfielder or right midfielder, he excels in linking play between defense and attack, often serving as a creative hub with precise left-footed passes and through balls.His high/medium work rate allows him to contribute defensively by pressing opponents and tracking back, making him a well-rounded midfielder.
 While not a prolific goal-scorer, with 25 goals in 308 league appearances, Mita’s playmaking ability is evident in his capacity to create scoring opportunities and maintain possession.
-His standout performance, including a hat-trick in a 2018 J.League Cup match, demonstrates his potential to influence games decisively when given attacking freedom.
-His adaptability has been key to his longevity, enabling him to thrive in competitive leagues like J1, Liga Portugal 2, and Thai League 1.
+His standout performance, including a hat-trick in a 2018 J.League Cup match.

 Career

 Mita began his professional career with FC Tokyo in 2012, where he played 60 matches and scored 5 goals over four years.
 In 2016, he was loaned to Vegalta Sendai, where he made 31 appearances and scored 3 goals, before signing permanently in 2017 for 33 appearances and 5 goals.
 In 2018, Mita joined Vissel Kobe, where he played alongside global superstar Andrés Iniesta, a World Cup and European Championship winner with Spain, and Lukas Podolski, a German World Cup winner, contributing to Vissel Kobe’s 2019 Japanese Super Cup victory.
 He made 47 appearances and scored 7 goals during his time at Kobe.
 Mita returned to FC Tokyo in 2019, achieving a milestone of 200 J1 League appearances in 2020, a testament to his durability and consistency.
 He played 88 matches and scored 3 goals in his second stint at FC Tokyo, also winning the 2020 J.League Cup.
 In 2023, he joined Yokohama FC, making 43 appearances and scoring 2 goals over two seasons.

 On 6 February 2025, Mita joined Liga Portugal 2 club, Oliveirense, marking his first overseas transfer at the age of 34.
 He played 6 matches for the club in the 2024–25 season.
 2025, Mita transferred to Thai League 1 club, Nakhon Ratchasima, continuing his overseas career in Thailand’s top-tier league.